MorrisLaw/Java-Wrapper-Nasa-Api/README.md

 # Java-Wrapper-Nasa-Api

 ## Description
 This is a Java wrapper for NASA's open API.
-The current services that this API Wrapper support are:
+The current services that are supported by this wrapper, include:

 * [APOD](https://api.nasa.gov/api.html#apod)